spdk/spdk/doc/memory.md

 foundation for SPDK and DPDK's memory management strategy.
 We highly recommend that applications are deployed using vfio and the IOMMU enabled, which is fully supported today.

+If the devices must be charged by the `uio_pci_generic` kernel driver in system, please make sure that the IOMMU is disabled.
+Otherwise the device binding with `uio_pci_generic` driver will take the `virtual` address as `physical` address and launch data transmission.
+Obviously, the transmission is invalid.
+We can add `intel_iommu=off` or `amd_iommu=off` or `intel_iommu=on iommu=pt` in GRUB command line on x86_64 system, we also can add `iommu.passthrough=1` on arm64 system, to disable the IOMMU in system.